 - Offering any goods or services to persons located in the EU

-- Monitoring the online behaviour of persons located in the EU
+- Monitoring the online behavior of persons located in the EU

 What should an organization keep in mind with regard to the GDPR?